muriloboratto/hackathon/README.md

 This repository contains the material corresponding to the Hackathon: _High Performance Computing applied to Industry_ organized by SENAI-CIMATEC.

-It is not necessary to install any program on your computer to follow this mini-course.
+It is not necessary to install any program on your computer to follow this material.
 The material available in the format \*.ipynb (Jupyter NoteBook).

 ---
 [Murilo Boratto](http://lattes.cnpq.br/9222855062709254)